What are the day-to-day operations of these routes?

 How much can I make?

-$4,372 per week is the weekly gross income average!
-This number can be increased, by supporting the company’s promotions and up selling within your designated territory.
+$3,200 per week is the routes weekly average, this number can be increased, by supporting the company’s promotions and up selling within your designated territory.
 Route values can also be increased by new accounts opening, new product lines being added, and simple inflation.

 Can I finance the routes?